tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 });
 ```

+## Configuring with Google Drive

 ### `tinydrive_google_drive_key`

 This setting enables you specify the Google Drive api key for integrating Google Drive into Tiny Drive.
-You can read more about how you obtain this key in the [Google Drive integration guide]({{site.baseurl}}/tinydrive/googledrive-integration/).
+You can read more about how you obtain this key in the [Google Drive integration guide]({{site.baseurl}}/tinydrive/integrations/googledrive-integration/).

 **Type:** `string`